insanoid/Zusammen/README.md

 - [ ] Collect all the extensions out there and store their information.
 - [ ] Make it easy to upload new extensions into the list (Separate it into a different repository).
 - [ ] Make installation process easy - App store download, downloading source and building it, download from releases and other sources.
-- [ ] Provide a way to filter the extensions either by search or by Swift version number.
 - [ ] Handle links from the web-view to open in a browser.
 - [ ] CI integration and release 1.0.0.
 - [ ] Try to install only if Xcode/Swift version matches the code version.
+- [ ] Provide a way to see if an extension is already installed.

 ### Contributions and Requests